schimmmi/n8n-nodes-tibber/README.md

 ## Version History

+### 1.1.4 (2025-08-06)
+- Added missing gulpfile.js for build automation with gulp tasks
+- Created index.js as main entry point that exports from compiled main.js
+- Updated package.json main field to use index.js instead of dist/main.js
+- Added gulp-based build system with TypeScript compilation and asset copying
+- Installed gulp, gulp-typescript, and gulp-clean as development dependencies

+### 1.1.3 (2025-08-06)
+- Fixed node export structure to export instantiated objects instead of class constructors
+- Resolved "The specified package does not contain any nodes" error by properly instantiating TibberNode and TibberApi classes
+- N8n can now properly detect and load the Tibber nodes from the package

 ### 1.1.2 (2025-08-05)
 - Added Node.js engine requirements (>=20.0.0) to package.json
 - Resolved npm engine warnings by specifying minimum Node.js version